wevm/wagmi/docs/dev/contributing.md

 ### Creating a snapshot release

-If a PR has changesets, you can create a [snapshot release](https://github.com/changesets/changesets/blob/main/docs/snapshot-releases.md) by [manually dispatching](https://github.com/wagmi-dev/wagmi/actions/workflows/snapshot.yml) the Snapshot workflow.
+If a PR has changesets, you can create a [snapshot release](https://github.com/changesets/changesets/blob/main/docs/snapshot-releases.md) by [manually dispatching](https://github.com/wagmi-dev/wagmi/actions/workflows/canary.yml) the Canary workflow.
 This publishes a tagged version to npm with the PR branch name and timestamp.

 ## 10. Updating dependencies